Visualising rate of change: application to age-specific fertility: Conclusion

 \section{Conclusion}

-From an aspect of functional data analysis, we consider the problem of visualisation in demography.
-Acknowledging the fact that the phase-plane plot can be applied to visualise rate of change in the Australian age-specific fertility from 1921 to 2006, we introduce the phase-plane plot to visualise the rate of change in years 1921 and 2006.
-Similar to the scatter plot and Lexis surface, the phase-plane plot identifies the age associated with the maximum fertility and it displays the skewness of age-specific fertility distribution based on the net velocity.
-Differing from the scatter plot and Lexis surface, the phase-plane plot identifies the age associated with maximum positive or maximum negative velocity and compare the magnitude of the rate of change between any two years based on the size of the radius.
-Thus, the phase-plane plot should be considered as a complementary graphical tool to the scatter plot and Lexis surface for exploring rate of change in age-specific demographic data, including age-specific mortality, migration and population size.
+From the perspective of functional data analysis, we consider the problem of visualisation in demographic research.
+We first introduce the phase-plane plot to visualise and compare the rate of change in age-specific fertility rates observed over the years.
+By treating time as a continuous variable, the phase-plane plot can be used to visualise the year-specific fertility rates observed at a given age.
+Via the animate package, the dynamic phase-plane plot can be applied to visualise rate of change in the Australian and Chilean age-specific fertility rates over years and year-specific fertility rates over the ages.
+Similarly to the scatter plot and Lexis surface, the phase-plane plot identifies the age associated with the maximum fertility rate and displays the skewness of age-specific fertility distribution based on net velocity.
+Unlike the scatter plot and Lexis surface, the phase-plane plot identifies the age associated with maximum positive or maximum negative velocity and may be used to compare the magnitude of the rate of change between two years or two ages based on the size of the radius of circles.
+However, it is possible that two radii of circles may be cumbersome to compare between two consecutive years or ages.
+We hope that the phase-plane plot will be considered as a complementary graphical tool to the scatter plot and Lexis surface for exploring the rate of change in demographic functions, including age-specific mortality, migration and population size.

+As a future work, derivatives can also be useful in predictive data analysis.
+It is possible to take derivatives of original functions as function-valued explanatory variables in a regression setting \citep[see, e.g.,][]{MP09}.